Using Trained Checkpoints¶

 checkpoint = Determined().get_experiment(id).top_checkpoint()

-Checkpoints can be sorted by any metric using the sort_by
+Checkpoints can be sorted by any metric using the sort_by keyword

-argument, which defines which metric to use, and smaller_is_better
+argument, which defines which metric to use, and smaller_is_better,

 which defines whether to sort the checkpoints in ascending or descending